livechat/livechat-public-docs/agent-chat-api/_agent-chat-api.md

 }
 ```

-Returns active threads that current agent has access to.
+Returns active threads that the current agent has access to.
 If the agent is a supervisor in some threads, those threads will be returned as well.

 | Action | Request object | Required | Type | Notes |
 |--------|----------------|----------|------|-------|